sotpotatis/pomodoro-timer/docs/main_docs/docs.typ

   fill: color.hsv(187deg, 82%, 79%, 61%),
   radius: 2pt,
   outset: 4pt,
-  [*Note:* The idea of how to calibrate the timer should be credited to user `avrcandies` on AVRFreaks, who mentioned it in https://www.avrfreaks.net/s/topic/a5CV40000002wfpMAA/t399784 (post 11).
-Thanks to the people on Pluggakuten who filled in some details I was unsure about: https://www.pluggakuten.se/trad/korrigeringsmetod-for-att-fa-battre-noggrannhet-varfor-fungerar-den/]
+  [*Note:* The idea of how to calibrate the timer should be credited to user `avrcandies` on AVRFreaks, who mentioned it in https://www.avrfreaks.net/s/topic/a5CV40000002wfpMAA/t399784 (post 11).]
 )
 === Uploading the timer calibration code